eyalz800/serializer/README.md

 A Python Version
 ----------------
 A compact python version of the library can be found here: https://github.com/eyalz800/zpp_serializer_py.
 You can use this library to intercommunicate with this one.
+The python version does not support variant/optional.

 Requirements
 ------------